MoleMan1024/audiowagon/docs/index.markdown

 This app will **play audio files** from an attached **USB flash drive** in cars equipped with **Android™ Automotive OS** (for example Polestar 2™, Volvo XC40 Recharge™, &hellip;)[^1].

-## ⚠ 2022-04-06 ⚠ Important message

-**Polestar and Volvo have recently blocked access to USB mass storage devices in their car software 2.0**.
-You will *not* be able to use the app in cars using this software version.

-I can't fix this, please complain to Polestar or Volvo if you have this issue and disagree with the fact that a feature like playing music from USB (that was advertised in the original press release) is no longer possible.

-**2022-04-07:** Polestar has released a statement on this on their facebook group:

-> "The latest update (P2.0) introduces the latest Android Automotive OS to Polestar 2 (Android R).
-This has temporarily
-> limited the functionality available from the USB-C port in preparation for future functionality.
-This change is
-> expected to be updated in the next software update (P2.1) and we apologise for the inconvenience in the interim."

-So as software engineer my advice would be to still install the software update (software engineers do not assume people skip updates, there might be more fixes than what is listed in the release notes) and for now use Bluetooth audio player or streaming music and hope we get the functionality back with Polestar / Volvo car software 2.1 as stated above.
-I will see if I can come up with some alternative in the meantime.

-**2022-05-17:** Polestar has announced on Facebook that they did *not* fix the USB function in update P2.1 yet:

-> Our goal was to be able to reintroduce this [USB] functionality in P2.1.
-Unfortunately, this has been delayed.
-The
-> functionality will be reintroduced in an upcoming software update.
-We're sorry for the inconvenience in the interim.

-😥 So let's wait for P2.2.

-**2022-06-23:** In Polestar/Volvo car version 2.2 they have fixed the USB functionality.
-Yay!

 ![AudioWagon in car](/img/audiowagon.jpg)

 ## Features